static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 The varinfo is stored in the local or global symbol table on first creation.

 The first creation of the varinfo determines the associate data.
-Once a variable exists (either in the global symbol or local symbol table) subsequent calls to create a variable with the same name (in the same name space result in retrieval of the existing varinfo rather than creating a new one, thereby ignoring the associate data provided.
+Once a variable exists (either in the global or local symbol table) subsequent calls to create a variable with the same name (in the same name space) result in retrieval of the existing varinfo rather than creating a new one, thereby ignoring the associate data provided.

 Only one instance exists of the ASTVarInfo data structure, held in the